huangzonghao/EvolutionaryGenerator/resources/javascript/robot_design/designer_manual.md

     * Each robot can be iterated up to 2 times.

 ## Design Workflow
-### Fill in Meta Info
+### Register User
 * **Participant ID**
     * A random six-digit participant ID would be automatically generated at start.
     * User can generate a new random ID by pressing the `Generate New`.
-Or input an ID of their choice.
+* All the other informations shown in the registration page are optional.

+### Fill in Meta Info
+* Fill in the Participant ID.
 * Use the `Environment` drop-down list to select the environment that the robot is designed for.
-* The rest of the Meta Info are optional.
+* Use the `Version` drop-down list to indicate the number of times that the robot has been iterated.

 ### Design Robot
-* **Version**
-    * Use the `Version` drop-down list to indicate the number of times that the robot has been iterated.
 * **Body**
     * Use the `Body ID` drop-down list to select different body meshes.
     * Use the slider or text box to change the x, y and z scale of the body mesh.